theRealProHacker/PyGameRecorder/README.md

-# A Simple PyGame ScreenRecorder
+# A Simple pygame ScreenRecorder

-## Why you should use this module?
+## Why you should use pygame ScreenRecorder?

 1. Relatively high accuracy
 2. No (noticable) performance issues